Glenn Ivey: Iran

 Ivey opposes the Iran nuclear deal negotiated by the Obama administration in 2015.
 In December 2021, he said he wanted a commitment to "full and neutral inspections [of Iranian nuclear sites]" and an end to Iran's funding of Hamas and Hezbollah before the U.S. reenters the deal.
+In February 2026, Ivey criticized U.S. and Israeli strikes on Iran, citing Trump's campaign promises to end U.S. involvement in foreign wars and describing the attack as a distraction from domestic issues such as the cost of living, the economy, and the Epstein files.

 Israel

 In 2006, Ivey traveled to Israel with other local elected officials on a Jewish Community Relations Council trip.
 He took two trips between September 2023 and October 2024 organized by AIPAC.

 Ivey supports a two-state solution to the Israeli–Palestinian conflict and "Israel's right to exist and defend itself".
 In December 2021, he said he would vote to fund Israel's Iron Dome missile-defense system and opposed placing conditions on U.S. foreign aid to Israel to leverage components of negotiations about a two-state solution.

 Ivey opposes the Boycott, Divestment, and Sanctions (BDS) movement against Israel.

 He voted to provide Israel with support following 2023 Hamas attack on Israel.

+On July 15, 2026, Ivey voted for an amendment that would have blocked $3.3 billion in annual U.S. security assistance to Israel and barred other funding in the appropriations bill from being used for Israel.
+The amendment failed 104-314, but was supported by 103 Democrats, compared with 98 Democrats opposed and 10 voting present, reflecting a broader division within the party over U.S. support for Israel.
+In a statement following the vote, Ivey described the amendment as overly broad but said the U.S.–Israel relationship required a “reset.”
+He cited the Netanyahu government’s conduct in Gaza, settler violence in the West Bank, and the risk of wider regional conflict, while continuing to support defensive assistance such as Iron Dome.
+He also called for increased humanitarian aid, accountability for settler violence, and the reconstruction of Gaza.

+Venezuela

+In January 2026, Ivey opposed U.S. military strikes in Venezuela and the subsequent capture of Venezuelan president Nicolás Maduro, saying that the Trump administration "has no coherent plan for Venezuela and no credible justification for taking over a sovereign country".